Avaiga/taipy-doc/docs/manuals/studio/config/elements.md

-Configuration elements defined in a configuration file are grouped by type; each element type has a specific section in the "Taipy Configs" panel.
+Configuration elements defined in a configuration file are grouped by type; each element type has a specific section in the **Taipy Configs** panel.

-# Data Nodes configuration
+## Data Nodes configuration

-The "Data Nodes" section list all the Data Node configuration defined in the selected configuration file.
+The **Data Nodes** section list all the Data Node configuration defined in the selected configuration file.

-## Creating a new Data Node configuration
+### Creating a new Data Node configuration

-Press the '+' sign that appears when you hover the title of the Data Nodes section of the "Taipy Configs" panel.<br/>
+Press the '+' sign that appears when you hover the title of the **Data Nodes** section of the **Taipy Configs** panel.<br/>
 Taipy Studio will prompt you for an identifier for this new Data Node configuration element.<br/>
 Note that you cannot set the identifier of a new Data Node element to one already used by another.

 Default values are provided for the essential properties of the new Data Node configuration
-element: *storage_type* is set to "pickle" and *scope* is set to "SCENARIO:SCOPE".<br/>
+element: *storage_type* is set to "pickle", and *scope* is set to "SCENARIO:SCOPE".<br/>
-The properties for the new element are displayed in the DETAILS section of the "Taipy Configs" panel.
+The properties for the new element are displayed in the DETAILS section of the **Taipy Configs** panel.

-## Renaming a Data Node configuration
+### Renaming a Data Node configuration

-Right-click a Data Node identifier in the Data Node section and select the "Rename node" option.<br/>
+Right-click a Data Node identifier in the **Data Nodes** section and select the "Rename" option.<br/>
 Note that you cannot set the new identifier of a Data Node element to one that is already used by another Data Node element.

 The new name of a Data Node element is propagated to the Task configurations that reference it.

-## Deleting a Data Node configuration
+### Deleting a Data Node configuration

-Right-click a Data Node identifier in the Data Node section and select the "Delete node from configuration" option.<br/>
+Right-click a Data Node identifier in the Data Node section and select the "Delete from configuration" option.<br/>
 Taipy Studio will prompt you to confirm you really want to remove that element from the configuration file.

-## Locate in the Graph View
+### Locate in the Graph View

-If a [Graph View](graphview.md) is active, you add a specific Data Node configuration element to that view by selecting the "Add/Show in active View" menu option that pops when you right-click the relevant element identifier.
+If a [Graph View](graphview.md) is active and showing a Scenario configuration, you add a specific Data Node configuration element to that view by selecting the "Add/Show in active View" menu option that pops when you right-click the relevant element identifier.

-If that Data Node configuration element is already present in the Graph View, then the view is panned so you can spot it easily.
+If that Data Node configuration element is already present in the Graph View, the view is panned so you can spot it easily.

-## Properties
+### Properties

-The "Details" section will let you:
+The **Details** section will let you:

 - Change the Data Node configuration identifier.
 - Specify the storage type property.
 - Specify the scope property.
 - Add Data Node-specific properties and values that Taipy Core can use.

-# Tasks configuration
+## Tasks configuration

-The "Tasks" section list all the Task configuration elements defined in the selected configuration file.
+The **Tasks** section lists all the Task configuration elements defined in the selected configuration file.

-## Creating a new Task configuration
+### Creating a new Task configuration

-Press the '+' sign that appears when you hover the title of the Tasks section of the "Taipy Configs" panel.<br/>
+Press the '+' sign that appears when you hover the title of the **Tasks** section of the **Taipy Configs** panel.<br/>
 Taipy Studio will prompt you for an identifier for this new Task configuration element.<br/>
 Note that you cannot set the identifier of a new Task element to one already used by another.

 Default values are provided for the essential properties of the new Task configuration
-element: *inputs* and *outputs* are set to an empty list and *skippable* is set to "False:bool".<br/>
+element: *inputs* and *outputs* are set to an empty list, and *skippable* is set to "False:bool".<br/>
 The properties for the new element are displayed in the DETAILS section of the "Taipy Configs" panel.

-## Renaming a Task configuration
+### Renaming a Task configuration

-Right-click a Task identifier in the Tasks section and select the "Rename node" option.<br/>
+Right-click a Task identifier in the **Tasks** section and select the "Rename" option.<br/>
 Note that you cannot set the new identifier of a Task element to one that is already used by another Task element.

-The new name of a Task element is propagated to the Pipeline configurations that reference it.
+The new name of a Task element is propagated to the Scenario configurations that reference it.

-## Deleting a Task configuration
+### Deleting a Task configuration

-Right-click a Task identifier in the Tasks section and select the "Delete node from configuration" option.<br/>
+Right-click a Task element identifier in the **Tasks** section and select the "Delete from configuration" option.<br/>
 Taipy Studio will prompt you to confirm you really want to remove that element from the configuration file.

-## Locate in the Graph View
+### Locate in the Graph View

-If a [Graph View](graphview.md) is active, you add a specific Task configuration element to that view by selecting the "Add/Show in active View" menu option that pops when you right-click the relevant element identifier.<br/>
+If a [Graph View](graphview.md) is active and showing a Scenario configuration, you add a specific Task configuration element to that view by selecting the "Add/Show in active View" menu option that pops when you right-click the relevant element identifier.<br/>
-Note that adding the Task configuration element to the Graph View also adds the dependent Data Node configuration elements that it depends on.
+Note that adding the Task configuration element to the Graph View also adds the dependent Data Node configuration elements it depends on.

-If the Graph View represents a Pipeline configuration, then the Task configuration is added to that Pipeline configuration.

-If that Task configuration element is already present in the Graph View, then the view is panned so you can spot it easily.
+If that Task configuration element is already present in the Graph View, then the view is panned so you can spot the Task element easily.

-## Properties
+### Properties

-The "Details" section will let you:
+The **Details** section will let you:

 - Change the Task configuration identifier.
 - Change the input and output Data Nodes used by this Task configuration.<br/>
     You can pick the Data Node configurations from the list of configured Data Nodes in the selected configuration file.
 - Specify the function used by this Task configuration.<br/>
-    You will select the module to locate the function, then the function itself.<br/>
+    You will select the module to locate the function, then the name of the function itself.<br/>
-    Note that if you right-click the function name in the Details section, you can select the "Show Source" menu option.
+    If you right-click the function name in the **Details** section, you can select the "Show Source" menu option.
 This opens an editor showing the source code at the location where the function is defined.
 - Specify whether this Task configuration is *skippable* or not.

-# Pipelines configuration

-The "Pipelines" section list all the Pipeline configuration elements defined in the selected configuration file.

-## Creating a new Pipeline configuration

-Press the '+' sign that appears when you hover the title of the Pipelines section of the "Taipy Configs" panel.<br/>
-Taipy Studio will prompt you for an identifier for this new Pipeline configuration element.<br/>
-Note that you cannot set the identifier of a new Pipeline element to one already used by another.

-Default values are provided for the essential properties of the new Pipeline configuration
-element: *tasks* is set to an empty list.<br/>
-The properties for the new element are displayed in the DETAILS section of the "Taipy Configs" panel.

-## Renaming a Pipeline configuration

-Right-click a Pipeline identifier in the Pipelines section and select the "Rename node" option.<br/>
-Note that you cannot set the new identifier of a Pipeline element to one already used by another.

-The new name of a Pipeline element is propagated to the Scenario configurations that reference it.

-## Deleting a Pipeline configuration

-Right-click a Pipeline identifier in the Pipelines section and select the "Delete node from configuration" option.<br/>
-Taipy Studio will prompt you to confirm you really want to remove that element from the configuration file.

-## Showing in a Graph View

-Right-click a Pipeline identifier in the Pipelines section and select the "Show View" option.<br/>
-Taipy Studio will create a [Graph View](graphview.md) that represents the Pipeline configuration element you selected.

-## Locate in the Graph View

-If a [Graph View](graphview.md) is active, you add a specific Pipeline configuration element to that view by selecting the "Add/Show in active View" menu option that pops when you right-click the relevant element identifier.

-If the Graph View represents a Scenario configuration, then the Pipeline configuration is added to that Scenario configuration.

-If that Pipeline configuration element is already present in the Graph View, then the view is panned so you can spot it easily.

-## Properties

-The "Details" section will let you:

-- Change the Pipeline configuration identifier.
-- Change the Tasks used by this Pipeline configuration.<br/>
-    You can pick the Task configurations from the list of configured Tasks in the selected configuration file.

-# Scenarios configuration
+## Scenarios configuration

-The "Scenarios" section list all the Scenario configuration elements defined in the selected configuration file.
+The **Scenarios** section lists all the Scenario configuration elements defined in the selected configuration file.

+If a Scenario configuration element contains one or more sequences, its node can be expanded to reveal the Sequence elements the Scenario configuration defines.

-## Creating a new Scenario configuration
+### Creating a new Scenario configuration

-Press the '+' sign that appears when you hover the title of the Scenarios section of the "Taipy Configs" panel.<br/>
+Press the '+' sign that appears when you hover the title of the **Scenarios** section of the **Taipy Configs** panel.<br/>
 Taipy Studio will prompt you for an identifier for this new Scenario configuration element.<br/>
 Note that you cannot set the identifier of a new Scenario element to one already used by another.

 Default values are provided for the essential properties of the new Scenario configuration
-element: *pipelines* is set to an empty list.<br/>
+element: *sequences* is set to an empty list.<br/>
 The properties for the new element are displayed in the DETAILS section of the "Taipy Configs" panel.

-## Renaming a Scenario configuration
+### Renaming a Scenario configuration

-Right-click a Scenario identifier in the Scenarios section and select the "Rename node" option.<br/>
+Right-click a Scenario identifier in the **Scenarios** section and select the "Rename node" option.<br/>
 Note that you cannot set the new identifier of a Scenario element to one already used by another.

-## Deleting a Scenario configuration
+### Deleting a Scenario configuration

-Right-click a Scenario identifier in the Scenarios section and select the "Delete node from configuration" option.<br/>
+Right-click a Scenario identifier in the **Scenarios** section and select the "Delete from configuration" option.<br/>
 Taipy Studio will prompt you to confirm you really want to remove that element from the configuration file.

-## Showing in a Graph View
+### Showing in a Graph View

-Right-click a Scenario identifier in the Scenarios section and select the "Show View" option.<br/>
+Right-click a Scenario identifier in the **Scenarios** section and select the "Show View" option.<br/>
-Taipy Studio will create a [Graph View](graphview.md) that represents the Scenario configuration element you selected.
+Taipy Studio will create a [Graph View](graphview.md) representing the selected Scenario configuration element.

-The Graph View will represent all the Pipeline configuration elements referenced by this Scenario configuration and all the dependent Task and Data Node configuration elements.
+The Graph View will represent all the configuration elements referenced by this Scenario configuration (all the dependent Task and Data Node configuration elements).

+### Adding a sequence

+Press the '+' sign that appears next to a **Scenario** configuration name in the **Scenarios** section of the **Taipy Configs** panel.<br/>
+Taipy Studio will prompt you for an identifier for a new sequence in this Scenario configuration element.<br/>
+Note that you cannot set the identifier of a sequence to one already used in this Scenario configuration element.

+### Renaming a sequence

+Right-click a Sequence identifier in the list of child nodes of a Scenario element in the **Scenarios** section and select the "Rename" option.<br/>
+Note that you cannot set the new identifier of a sequence to one that is already used by the selected Scenario configuration element.

+### Deleting a sequence

+Right-click a Sequence identifier in the list of child nodes of a Scenario element in the **Scenarios** section and select the "Delete from configuration" option.<br/>
+Taipy Studio will prompt you to confirm you really want to remove that element from the configuration file.

-## Properties
+### Properties

-The "Details" section will let you:
+If a Scenario configuration element is selected in the **Scenarios** section, the **Details** section displays the details of that Scenario element and lets you:

-- Change the Scenario configuration identifier.
+- Change the identifier of the Scenario configuration element.
-- Change the Pipelines used by this Scenario configuration.<br/>
+- Change the Tasks used by this Scenario configuration.<br/>
-    You can pick the Pipeline configurations from the list of configured Pipelines in the selected configuration file.
+    Selecting the value of the *tasks* field will prompt you to select the Tasks configuration elements you want to reference from the Scenario configuration element.

+If a sequence of a Scenario configuration element is selected in the **Scenarios** section, the **Details** section displays the details of that sequence and lets you:

+- Change the sequence identifier.
-- Specify the frequency used by this Scenario configuration.
+- Change the Tasks used by this sequence.
-- Specify comparator functions used by this Scenario configuration.